yangshun/tech-interview-handbook/contents/best-practice-questions.md

 Here is a suggested schedule for revising and practicing algorithm questions on [LeetCode](https://leetcode.com).
 Sign up for an account if you don't already have one, it's critical to your success in interviewing!

-When practicing, you are advise to treat it like a real coding interview and check through thoroughly before submitting.
+When practicing, you are advised to treat it like a real coding interview and check through thoroughly before submitting.
 Consider even manually coming up with some tests cases and running through them to verify correctness!

 ## Week 1 - Sequences